Contact

 Expertise Summary

 Her methodological expertise is qualitative research, mixed methods, action research and Randomised Controlled Trial.
-Farzaneh has provided consultancy in developing countries as a Midwifery and SRH consultant.
+Farzaneh has also provided consultancy in developing countries as a Midwifery and SRH consultant.
 She worked in the UNFPA Kabul and Tehran offices as a Midwifery and SRH consultant.
 She evaluated the midwifery program and developed a strategic plan in the Kabul Medical University and designed the project of assessing Afghan refugee women's maternal health in Iran.
 She also supervised some projects on reducing maternal mortality.

 Teaching Summary